dx-ted-emea/azure-tessel/labs/docker/README.md

 * Configure the VM in the portal wizard so that it is hosted in a nearby region and has the SSH key configured we generated earlie.
 Create a new storage account to store the VHD files that our VM machines will be run from.
 Click 'create' to start provisioning the docker client VM.
 ![Portal gallery](images/VMConfig.png)

 * Wait a couple of minutes for the VM to be ready.
+Check the portal to note the hostname that corresponds to the VM.
 ![VM Starting](images/RunningClientVM.png)

 * Once the VM gets the 'Running' status use Putty to connect to the VM by selecting the private key file in the Category/Connection/SSH/Auth box and entering the host name including the '.cloudapp.net' extensions.
+It might take a couple of minutes before the connection can be made.
+In case no connection can be made, double check to see if the hostname got an extension in the name like 'dockerclientvm-**f6k88f4w**' (this would be added for uniqueness in the DNS registery).
 ![VM Starting](images/Putty.png)

 * Connect to the Linux VM using Putty.